saferugdev/cmc-sniper-bot/README.md

 3. The log.txt shows you errors and what you bought at what time in a readable format.

 4. If you want to send these code files to other people or upload it on the internet make sure to remove your seed phrase and all API keys from the .env file first.
-I can't do anything if you sell the bot to other people or give it away for free.
-I put alot of work into this.

 5. Make sure you have no empty spaces before and after the values in the .env file.